Skip to main content

 3. Conditional Node — if criticalSeverityCount > 0, continue

-4. list (issue) — fetch critical issues with filterBy.severity = [CRITICAL]
+4. query (issue) — fetch critical issues with filterBy.severity = ["CRITICAL"]

 5. Slack / Teams Node — post a digest with Wiz portal links